HomeAirline LoyaltyHow to transfer Amex points to partner loyalty programs

 Step 3 – View your transfer options

-On the page that has now opened, you should see all of the Membership Rewards program’s loyalty partners listed out.
+On the page that has now opened, you should see all of the Membership Rewards loyalty partners listed out (you may have to scroll down the page).

-Transfer points to one of these programs is simple, but if haven’t yet linked the program to which you want to transfer points to your Amex account, you’ll have to do this first.
+The transfer of points to one of these programs is simple, but if you haven’t yet linked your Amex account to the program to which you want to transfer points, you’ll have to do this first.

-Click on the loyalty program to which you wish to transfer some points to get the linking process under way.
+Click on the “show details button” next to the loyalty program to which you wish to transfer some points to get the linking process under way.

 Step 4 – Link accounts (skip to step 6 if you have already linked)